 (CLICK HERE) to send me an email.

 Janis Harper is a BC singer-songwriter, writer, and actor.
 She also taught writing, literature, editing, and communications at university and college levels in and around Vancouver for many years (mainly at Simon Fraser University and Douglas College), before becoming an expressive arts therapist in private practice.
 (For more about her therapy practice, Rediscovery Through Expressive Arts Therapy, click on the peacock feather icon above or go to http://rediscovery.me).
 Originally from Vancouver, Janis now calls Nanaimo, on Vancouver Island, her home.

 Janis is a BC singer-songwriter in the lyrical folk-roots tradition.
 She has been writing songs and playing guitar since she was 9 years old, and when she was 12, she played her original songs on the iconic Kitsilano Showboat and for community events in Vancouver.
 At 19, Janis was the house musical entertainer at the Sri Galaxy pub in Penang, Malaysia, and later performed on small stages in Sydney, Australia.
 By this time she had incorporated the Appalachian mountain dulcimer into her repertoire, having been taught by Rick Scott of Pied Pumkin how to play it in his special style.
 In her late twenties, she performed at Mac’s bar in Hiroshima, Japan, and some of this music is caught live on her first full-length recording (“Letters From Home,” audio tape, 1990).
 Her Vancouver duo, The Beautiful Losers (with the late great Neal Foisy), featured at coffee houses in the 2000’s.
 She has also performed in bars, restaurants, and resorts in Palolem and Agonda, Goa, India, including regular house gigs at the upscale H2O Agonda resort and the very popular Fusion bar.
-She currently can be seen performing originals and covers on small stages with her duo partner Jane Kalmakoff on accordion and harmony vocals.
+She can be seen performing originals and covers on small stages in BC with her duo partner Jane Kalmakoff on accordion and harmony vocals.